manuel-uberti/filmsinwords/_posts/2020-09-09-still-processing.md

 in, neglecting family reunions to feel like a rebel, weekly looking for the right clothes to show off my new personality with.
 The usual.
-I don’t regret being that kid, but one thing I do regret is doing something the full extent of which would hit me much later my life.
+I don’t regret being that kid, but one thing I do regret is doing something the full extent of which would hit me much later in my life.

 <!--more-->